Killing of Charles Dean and Neil Sharman

 Charles Dean and Neil Sharman were American and Australian citizens, respectively, travelling through Southeast Asia on a backpacking trip in 1974 when they were kidnapped and killed by Communist guerillas.
-Charles "Charlie" Dean (aged 24) was the brother of future US politician and Democratic National Committee Chairman Howard Dean, Democracy for America Chairman Jim Dean, and political activist Bill Dean.
+Charles "Charlie" Dean (aged 24) was the brother of future U.S. politician and Democratic National Committee Chairman Howard Dean, Democracy for America Chairman Jim Dean, and political activist Bill Dean.
 Neil Sharman (aged 23), was a journalist taking time off from his career to see the world.
 The two were captured and killed by the Communist Pathet Lao guerrillas.

 On 14 November 2003, Dean's remains were repatriated to the United States, and Sharman's were repatriated to Australia.

 Charles Dean

 Dean grew up in Manhattan and worked summers as a volunteer counselor with Boys Harbor.
 Dean graduated from the University of North Carolina at Chapel Hill where he was active in student government and the anti-war movement in 1972.
 In 1972, he went on to work as the Orange County, North Carolina coordinator for Democrat George S. McGovern's 1972 presidential campaign.

 In 1973 Dean travelled to Japan by freighter, then to Australia where he worked on a sheep station for 9 months.
 While there he met Australian journalist Neil Sharman.
 In 1974, the two travelled to Laos to visit a friend of the Dean family who worked for USAID.

 Together with Sharman, Dean stayed in a bungalow on the Mekong River, planning to meet another friend who was serving in the Peace Corps in Nepal.
 In early September 1974, Dean and Sharman took a raft down the Mekong River to Thailand.
 They were stopped at a checkpoint near a small village called Pak Him Boun, two miles southeast of the capital of Laos, Vientiane, by Pathet Lao communist guerrillas who imprisoned the two, apparently believing they were spies because they were carrying cameras.

 Dean's parents traveled to Laos where they met with Premier Souvanna Phouma and Prime Minister Prince Souphanouvong in May 1975 in an effort to obtain the release of Dean and Sharman.
 The U.S. government demanded the release of both Dean and Sharman.
 Dean was classified as a POW-MIA although he was a civilian, leading to speculation that he was working for the Central Intelligence Agency.
-According to Howard Dean, his parents believed this to be true, though Howard Dean does not and the CIA says it has no records that Charles Dean was ever in their employ.
+According to Howard Dean, his parents believed this to be true, though Howard Dean does not.
+The CIA says it has no records that Charles Dean was ever in their employ.

-A memorial service was held for Dean at St. Luke's Episcopal Church in Easthampton, New York, in the year following his presumed death.
+A memorial service was held for Dean at St. Luke's Episcopal Church in East Hampton, New York, in the year following his presumed death.